-If you choose to use your ATM card abroad, notify your bank and/or card company to avoid having your account frozen.
+If you choose to use your ATM card abroad, notify your bank and/or card company to avoid having your account frozen (include your travel dates, location, and any layovers).
 You will need a four-digit PIN number in order to take out cash.
 Also, check with them to find out exactly how your cards might work overseas.
 Questions you should ask include:

 - What is the daily limit for withdrawals? - What is the transaction fee?
-Is it a percentage of the withdrawal, or is there a fixed rate? - Is there a currency exchange fee?
+Is it a percentage of the withdrawal or is there a fixed rate? - Is there a currency exchange fee?
 If so, how much is this fee? - What networks do you have access to?

-• VISA or MasterCard ATM/debit cards have good networks overseas.
+VISA or MasterCard ATM/debit cards have good networks overseas.
 Both companies have ATM locator sites on their web pages that you might want to check out.